Ejjaffe/unzipper/README.md

 You can find out which python version you have installed by default by opening your command prompt (menu > search "CMD") and typing "python --version".
 If it says *"'python' is not a recognized command"*, you probably don't have python installed.

 To install python, you can use the links below and follow the instructions.
+If it's your first time installing a program or you feel uncomfortable,  ask for help.

 https://www.python.org/downloads/